‘Crisis Cops’ documentary available for virtual screenings

-Police agencies may register for unlimited free streaming access to the documentary Ernie & Joe: Crisis Cops until October 1, 2022.
+Police agencies may register for unlimited free streaming access to the Emmy Award-winning HBO documentary Ernie & Joe: Crisis Cops until the end of December 2024.

 The 95-minute film explores the experiences of two Texas police officers who use de-escalation techniques to resolve mental health calls.
 The film aims to spark dialogue about the culture of policing and better prepare cops to respond to people in crisis, according to the filmmakers.